apirogov/flat-checker/README.md

 ## Usage

+The program needs at least an input graph, a formula and a schema size:

 `fltl-checker -g FILE -f FORMULA -n SIZE`

 The file must describe a directed graph with labeled nodes in DOT format (from